KoredeSec/AdwareDetector/README.md

 - Background services
 - And more...

-The model was trained offline using Python (LightGBM) and converted to ONNX for Android integration.
+The model was trained online using Google Colab and converted to ONNX for Android integration.

 ---